MINDSET-SUDO/opp-main/reminder.md

 5.motivated individuals provide solutions

-6.face to face communication within development time
+6.face to face communication within development team

-7.primary measure of the progress
+7.primary measure of the progress is producing a work implemented software

 8.customers and developers work at a pace that is timed